Caribbean cuisine

 Caribbean cuisine is a fusion of West African, Creole, Amerindian, European, Latin American, Indian/South Asian, Chinese, Javanese/Indonesian, North American, and Middle Eastern cuisines.
 These traditions were brought from many countries when they moved to the Caribbean.

 History

+Caribbean cuisine developed through colonization, slavery, plantation agriculture, migration, and trade.
+In plantation, and post-plantation societies, African, European, Asian, and Amerindian crops and food processing techniques combined with local adaptations to produce new Caribbean food traditions.
+Before European colonization, Indigenous Caribbean peoples cultivated cassava as a staple crop, along with corn, sweet potatoes, peppers, avocados, and guavas, which are staples in Caribbean food traditions.

+Provision grounds were part of Caribbean food history under slavery.
+In some plantation societies, enslaved people grew food crops on unused estate land, which helped develop agricultural skills later used in Caribbean peasant farming after emancipation.
+Caribbean rural communities combined African, European, Asian, and Amerindian crops and food-processing techniques.
+In Jamaica, provision grounds helped enslaved Africans to grow crops such as eddoes, Guinea yams, dasheen, plantains, and cocoyams, and sell surplus produce in local markets.

-As a result of the colonization, the Caribbean is a fusion of multiple sources; British, Spanish, Dutch and French colonized the area and brought their respective cuisines that mixed with West African as well as Amerindian, Indian/South Asian, East Asian, Portuguese, and Arab, influences from enslaved, indentured and other laborers brought to work on the plantations.
+As a result of colonization, the Caribbean became fusion of multiple culinary influences; British, Spanish, Dutch and French colonized the area and brought their respective cuisines, which mixed with West African, Amerindian, Indian/South Asian, East Asian, Portuguese, and Arab, influences from enslaved, indentured and other laborers brought to work on plantations.

-In 1493, during the voyages of Christopher Columbus, the Spaniards introduced a variety of ingredients, including coconut, chickpeas, cilantro, eggplants, onions and garlic.